maxrossi/greenlet-scheduler/README.md

 Contribution follows the standard GIT PR model.

 When altering Python or C-API exposure ensure that docstrings and c++ documentation blocks reflect changes.

+By submitting a pull request or otherwise contributing to this project, you agree to license your contribution under the MIT Licence, and you confirm that you have the right to do so.

+# License and Legal Notices

+This project is licensed under the [MIT Licence](LICENSE.txt).
+Nothing in the MIT License grants any rights to CCP Games' trademarks or game content.

+Copyright notice: © 2025 CCP Games.